 Elien Alderweireldt

 Elien Alderweireldt always had an interest on how diet influences human health and disease.
-Her research focuses on the link between red and processed meat consumption and the risk of developing colorectal cancer, using different in vitro cell-based models.
+Her research focuses on the link between dietary compounds and (sub)toxic effects on human cells, using different in vitro cell-based models.

-In her PhD, Elien Alderweireldt tries to use the same models in the context of food research by exposing the cells to food compounds, more specifically meat components and microbial metabolites of red/processed meat (meals).
-She is using different techniques to assess the cellular output during and after treatment with these compounds, in order to unravel possible mechanisms that could explain the increased risk of developing colorectal cancer when consuming high amounts of red and processed meats.
+In her PhD, she investigated the impact of meat components and microbial metabolites of red/processed meat (meals) on colorectal (cancer) cells.
+Using different techniques to assess the cellular output during and after treatment with these compounds, possible mechanisms that could explain the increased risk of developing colorectal cancer when consuming high amounts of red and processed meats were elucidated.
+During this period, she implemented 3D cell models such as spheroids and organoids as more physiologically relevant models in the lab.

 Contact & Information